 Positive economics is a category or branch of the economy which describes the current situation and problems that exist in the economy.
 It is based on statistical and theoretical data along with facts.

-Normative economics is also a branch of economy focussing on what goals of the public ought to be.
-It aims at the betterment of the economy by suggesting new ideas and policies which are not very reliable as they are based on human opinions and values can be corrupted.
+Normative economics is also a branch of economy focussing on what the goals of the public ought to be.
+It aims at the betterment of the economy by suggesting new ideas and policies which are not very reliable as they are based on human opinions and values that can be corrupted.

 Comparison Table